buzzy844/my-movie-proj/README.md

 # Movie App Project

-An app that helps you to keep track your progress in watching every movie you ever wanted.
+An app that helps you to keep track of your progress in watching every movie you ever wanted.
-The app uses OMDB Api to get the data related to the movies you enter in the app and a realtime firebase Db to keep trach of all of the movies added.
+The app uses OMDB Api to get the data related to the movies you enter in the app and a realtime firebase DB to keep track of all of the movies added.

 ## Recommended IDE Setup